 Each time I hear those nasty comments, I want to scream, “Of course, it is a real diagnosis!
 Why would I fake this?”
 But that would only bring on more questions, more sarcasm, more ignorance.
 And quite frankly, no decent human being would dare say those things to a cancer patient, or an amputee, or a wheelchair-bound individual.

 We don’t have to silently accept the general public’s incredulity.
 Our role, as part of the Fibro Army, is to educate people.
 How can we expect others to know what it is like if they don’t know what it is like?

 Unfortunately, fibromyalgia comes with a battery of invisible symptoms.
 What’s an invisible symptom, you ask?
-Well, unlike a missing limb or an gaping wound, the symptoms of fibromyalgia are symptoms that are felt deep into the body.
+Well, unlike a missing limb or a gaping wound, the symptoms of fibromyalgia are symptoms that are felt deep in the body.

 No one can ever tell when you are suffering, because from the “outside,” you look just like any other healthy individual.
 But on the “inside,” you are affected by various impairments that impact your life in major ways.